MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 <a id='figure_1'></a>
     <center><b>Figure 4.
 Stopping and starting a docker container.</b></center>

 If you want to stop the container, you can do so from the `Actions` column on the right.
 Square to stop, and triangle to start it again.
-If you used this method, you can skip the next section and continue to [Accessing the hub section](#docker_access_hub) to find login options and how to run notebooks.
+If you used the Docker user interface for this installation, you can skip the next section and continue to [Accessing the hub section](#docker_access_hub) to find login options and how to run notebooks.

 ## Using terminal {#docker_terminal_installation}

-For this section, initialise Docker, open your terminal and use the following commands.
+For this section, initialise Docker, open your terminal and run the following commands.

 1. Pull image
 ~~~~